hilton/hilton.github.com/blog/_posts/2021-11-30-jargon-centric-naming.md

 > along with a 50-word list from a more specialised subset of that general field

 The result would combine Basic English with a controlled domain vocabulary, per bounded context.
-Unfortunately, I can’t predict how well this work work out for naming things.
+Unfortunately, I can’t predict how well this will work out for naming things.

 ## Limited verbs